Hodgkin’s lymphoma treatment at GenesisCare

 - Transplants – replace abnormal blood cells and damaged stem cells

-These web pages provide more information about liver cancer treatment at GenesisCare.
+These web pages provide more information about Hodgkin’s lymphoma treatment at GenesisCare.
 If you’d like to contact us in confidence, we will be happy to answer any of your questions.

 How is Hodgkin’s lymphoma diagnosed?